View monthly usage

 You can see your run and record usage for the current usage cycle by following these steps.
 Remember that the usage will reset on the day of the month you originally upgraded, not the first day of the month.

-The usage will reset on the day of the month you originally upgraded, not the first day of the month.
+Your usage cycle will reset on the day of the month you originally upgraded, not the first day of the month.
 To find out when it resets, follow these steps: